BluetriX/Retroflag-GPI-CASE-2-Recalbox-scripts/README.md

-# Retroflag-GPI-CASE-2-Recalbox-scripts
+# Retroflag GPi CASE 2 - Recalbox scripts
 Helper scripts for Retroflag GPI CASE 2 running Recalbox

-## Retroflag GPI CASE 2 - Save before shutdown script
+## Save before shutdown script
 This script will save the current game and stops the emulator (RetroArch) before the system powers off.
 So no more accidential loss of the game state. ;-)